Shubham567/CRA-MUI-Redux/README.md

-# CRA - Redux - MUI
+# CRA - Redux - MUI Template

-Template Repository for Create React App - Redux and Material Ui.
-May Add more useful dependency later.
+Template Repository for Create React App - Redux and Material Ui and More

 Also Contains a functional Reducer which Updates the Page Title and Meta Description.

+# Routing - React Router

+Page Routing is done in App.js controlled throught routes.js

 # Testing